versiondos/bpm_manager/README.md

 ## License

-RailsConfig is released under the MIT License.
+BpmManager is released under the MIT License.